 Volunteers raise all of this money and they have been doing so since 1962.
 Over 300 people are dues paying members of Friends.
 A smaller number perform all the work that nets these funds supporting our Library system, as summarized above.
 They sort through 175,000 annual donations of books, magazines and audio/visual material contributed by the community, including library discards.
 That’s an average of 3365 pieces a week!
-Library staff have first pick of all donations, as explained in #4 under how.
+Library staff have first pick of all donations.
 Volunteers then go to work.
 They cull unsalable materials and sell to recyclers, keeping hundreds of tons of paper products out of our landfills.
 Some books are given to local organizations, such as the City Jail, the Veterans Administration, Homeless Vets, Juvenile Court, and many City schools, among others.
 Those materials deemed to have value, generate funds in the manner described below.

 Thousands of books are sold at our twice-yearly general book sale with especially low prices in May and October.
 These take place on a Friday and Saturday at the Central Library and are visited by myriads of Mid-Southerners.